sp-95/fuse-framework/README.rst

 * Install the dev requirements into a virtualenv. (``poetry install``)
 * Release your package by pushing a new tag to master.

-For more details, see the `fuse-standard tutorial`_.
+For more details, see the `fuse-framework tutorial`_.

 Acknowledgement
 ---------------